 3) Rode RodeLink Wireless Filmmaker Kit

-The Rode Rodelink Wireless is a wireless microphone system for both video and film production.
+This Rode Rodelink model is a wireless microphone system for both video and film production.
 It comes with a lavalier microphone, RX-CAM receiver, TX-Belt wireless transmitter, and captive TRS cable.
 This system makes use of a Series II 2.4 GHz 128-bit encrypted digital-transmission signal which is characterized by continuous monitoring and hopping between different frequencies for finding the strongest signal.
 It also offers a high signal-noise ration and provides digital transmission the with high-resolution 24-bit 44.1 kHz.
 Its audio signal range of up to 328 ft.
 You can simultaneously use up to 8 systems with this system.